helenaholley/OCBE-Textbook/_sources/OCBE_II/Chapter 9 - Phosphate Transfer Reactions.md

-This is often referred to as an **'addition-elimination**' mechanism - the nucleophile *adds* to the phosphate first, forming a pentavalent intermedia/OCBE_IIte, and then the leaving group is *eliminated*.
+This is often referred to as an **'addition-elimination**' mechanism - the nucleophile *adds* to the phosphate first, forming a pentavalent intermediate, and then the leaving group is *eliminated*.

-An addition-elimination mechanism with a pentavalent intermedia/OCBE_IIte is *not* possible for an S<sub>N</sub>2 reaction at a carbon center, because carbon, as a second-row element, does not have any *d* orbitals and cannot form five bonds.
+An addition-elimination mechanism with a pentavalent intermediate is *not* possible for an S<sub>N</sub>2 reaction at a carbon center, because carbon, as a second-row element, does not have any *d* orbitals and cannot form five bonds.
 Phosphorus, on the other hand, is a